MontiCore/sequence-diagram/README.md

   ...
 }
 ```
-The added import statement means that the file containing the SD imports everything,
+The added import statement means that the file containing the SD imports all symbols that
-which is stored in the symbol file `Types` (the file ending `.typesym` is not important
+are stored in the symbol file `Types` (the file ending `.typesym` is not important
 in this case).
 Note that you may have to change the name here, depending on how you named the symbol file from above.
 If you strictly followed the instructions of this tutorial, then you are fine.

 If we now execute the command again, the CLI tool will print no output.
 This means that it processed
 the model successfully without any context condition violations.
 Great!

 ### Storing Symbols
-In the previous section describes how to load symbols from an existing symbol file.
+The previous section describes how to load symbols from an existing symbol file.
 Now, we will use the CLI tool to store a symbol file for our `Bid.sd` model.
 The stored symbol file will contain information about the objects defined in the SD.
 It can be imported by other models for using the symbols introduced by these object definitions,
 similar to how we changed the file `Bid.sd` for importing the symbols contained in the
-symbol file Types.typessym.
+symbol file `Types.typessym`.

-The `-ss,--storesymbols <arg>` builds the symbol tables of the input models and stores them in the file paths given as arguments.
+Using the `-ss,--storesymbols <arg>` option builds the symbol tables of the input models and stores them in the file paths given as arguments.
 Either no file paths must be provided or exactly one file path has to be provided for each input model.
 The symbol file for the i-th input model is stored in the file defined by the i-th file path.
 If you do not provide any file paths, the CLI tool stores the symbol table of each input model